about me

 tl;dr:

-I enjoy figuring out how things work, making technology approachable & understandable to non-technical people, and doing whatever I can to help get something done (whether that's strategy, engineering, managing, or spreading joy).
+I enjoy figuring out how things work, making technology approachable to non-technical people, and doing whatever I can to help get something built (whether that's strategy, engineering, managing, or being a goofball that spreads joy).

-I'm a senior software engineer at Yardstik, and I'm pumped to join a great team working on building background check solutions for gig platforms, marketplaces, and other businesses.
+I'm currently a Senior Software Engineer at Yardstik, where we build the best-in-class background check solution for gig platforms, marketplaces, and other businesses.

 i've got some time, gimme the longer version.